One Healthcare Patient Terms and Conditions

 - All clinically necessary post- discharge radiology and pathology; and

-- Treatment for any clinical complications, subject to paragraph 16 below.
+- Treatment for any clinical complications, subject to terms (please refer to What happens if I suffer complications?)

 What is not included in the Fixed Price?